 The Six Eyes are full of Tubey Magic, don’t get me wrong; Davis’s trumpet can be and usually is wonderful sounding.

 It’s everything else that tends to suffer, especially the strings, which are shrill and smeary on most copies, Six Eyes, 360s and Red Labels included.

 Over the course of the last few years, we’ve come to appreciate just how good the right Six Eye stereo pressing can sound.

 A Big Group of Musicians Needs This Kind of Space

 One of the qualities that we don’t talk about on the site nearly enough is the SIZE of the record’s presentation.
 Some copies of the album just sound small — they don’t extend all the way to the outside edges of the speakers, and they don’t seem to take up all the space from the floor to the ceiling.
 In addition, the sound can often be recessed, with a lack of presence and immediacy in the center.

 Other copies — my notes for these copies often read “BIG and BOLD” — create a huge soundfield, with the music positively jumping out of the speakers.
 They’re not brighter, they’re not more aggressive, they’re not hyped-up in any way, they’re just bigger and clearer.

-One further point needs to be made: most of the time these very special pressings just plain rock harder.
-When you hear a copy do what this copy can, it’s an entirely different – and dare I say unforgettable — listening experience. (more…)
+And most of the time those very special pressings are just plain more involving.
+When you hear a copy that does all that — a copy like this one — it’s an entirely different listening experience.